TUdby/RSA-Educational/README.md

 the next remainder.
 This could allow us to plug in the equation of a remainder into the equation of the next remainder, which is exactly what we will do.

-Looking at the example equations we set up, look at the first two.
+Taking the example equations we set up, look at the first two.

 <img src="imgs/7.
 ExtendedEuclidean/ExampleFirstPart.png">

 Now take the equation for 15 (the second equation) and plug it into 15 in the first equation.
-Then we simplify, but I will do it in a specific way to preserve the form and also make explicit a pattern that we will use to make an algorithm using matrices.
+Then we simplify, but we will do it in a specific way to preserve the form and also make explicit a pattern that we will use to make an algorithm using matrices (specifically look at the last two equations).

 <img src="imgs/7.
 ExtendedEuclidean/FirstPartProcess.PNG">

-Now looking at our original series of equations replace the first two that we took out with the single equation that we just derived.
+Looking at our original series of equations replace the first two that we used with the single equation that we just derived.

 <img src="imgs/7.
 ExtendedEuclidean/NewSeries1.png">